AmieNguyen25/dyslexia-learning/CHATBOT_SETUP.md

 **Important**: This implementation exposes the API key in the frontend, which is only suitable for development and prototyping.

 For production, you should:
-- Create a backend API endpoint that handles OpenAI requests
+- Create a backend API endpoint that handles Gemini AI requests
 - Store the API key securely on the server side
 - Implement proper authentication and rate limiting
 - Use environment variables on the server (not client-side)